-When process information is scattered it becomes splintered.
-For every process that’s been mapped or captured, there will be numerous variations that evolved after the procedure manual was distributed.
-The best practice may be ignored, circumvented, or even improved upon but that change will remain hidden in one team.
+When process information is scattered, it becomes splintered.
+For every process mapped or captured, variations typically evolve after the procedure manual was distributed.
+Best practices may be ignored or circumvented; improvements may emerge but remain hidden in one team.

-Gathering and recording process information in an accessible central source of truth ensures that not only is vital process knowledge is captured, but that it’s organized and available to everyone who might need it.
+Gathering and recording process information in an accessible central source of truth ensures not only that vital process knowledge is captured, but that it’s organized and available to everyone who might need it.

-With standardized processes, everyone knows the right way to complete a task, and when improvements are suggested, they can quickly be rolled out to all the affected business groups.
+When processes are standardized, everyone knows the right way to complete a task.
+And when improvements are adopted, they can quickly be rolled out to all affected business groups.

 Investment firm ClearView discovered this when they committed to managing their processes in a single source of truth.
 ClearView manages more than $6.9 billion in funds and has been a trusted Australian name in investment and insurance for over 40 years.
-A mix of long-term staff and new arrivals meant processes and procedures were by no means standardized.
+A mix of long-term staff and new arrivals meant processes and procedures were far from standardized.

-Using an effective process platform, ClearView centralized their process library in a way that gave business teams visibility and access, ensuring there was a single source of truth everyone could reference.
+Using an effective process platform, ClearView centralized their process library in a way that gave business teams visibility and access, ensuring that everyone could access a single source of truth.

-The sheer variety of processes was reduced, and the procedures refined as everyone worked from the same set of protocols.
+The sheer variety of processes was reduced, and procedures were refined as everyone worked from the same set of protocols.

 See the savings

 Poor processes can cause costly errors as well as wasted time and resources.
-Where processes integrate regulations or legislative compliance, the failure to follow protocol could also result in costly legal liability.
-All of these costs are invisible when processes haven’t been effectively captured.
+Where processes involve regulations or legislative compliance, failure to follow protocol can result in costly legal liability.
+Costs and risks grow when processes haven’t been effectively captured.

-Clearly capturing and communicating your processes also exposes where needlessly manual steps are hindering efficiency.
+Clearly capturing and communicating your processes also exposes needless manual steps that can hinder efficiency.
 Process automation reduces both the potential for errors and the time spent on ‘swivel chair’ tasks.
-It’s a powerful tool but it can’t be effectively employed until the processes are clearly understood.
+It’s a powerful tool but it can’t be used effectively until the processes are clearly understood.

 Engage the whole team

-This is a facet of good process governance, introducing accountability not just for their execution, but regular reviews and conversations around improvement.
+This is a facet of good process governance – it introduces accountability not just for good execution but enables regular reviews and conversations around improvement.
 Process owners need to know when suggestions are made, and have avenues to discuss those ideas, then implement effective changes as they emerge.
-The business teams that execute the processes on a day-to-day basis need ways to provide feedback that are both transparent and effective.
+The business teams that execute the processes every day need feedback tools that are both transparent and effective.

-When construction firm JE Dunn implemented a continuous improvement program they saw a 453% increase in process improvement suggestions – ideas and efficiencies that would have remained on the worksite or desktop without an effective BPM tool.
+When construction firm JE Dunn implemented a continuous improvement program they saw nearly a five-fold increase in process excellence improvement suggestions – ideas and efficiencies that would have remained on the worksite or desktop without an effective tool for successful business process management.

-It’s not enough to capture your processes – they need to evolve with the changing business landscape, to grow as you scale and shift to encompass the opportunities you encounter.
+It’s not enough to capture your processes.
+Processes must evolve with the changing business landscape, grow as you scale, and shift to address the opportunities you encounter.

-Identifying cost savings and new efficiencies can only help if you capitalize on them, developing an agile environment where change is both possible and embraced.
-Similarly, getting ownership and input from the line-of-business teams benefits the business most when you are committed to valuing those contributions, building the best ideas into the fabric of your processes.
+Identifying cost savings and new efficiencies is only helpful if you capitalize on them by developing an agile environment where change is both possible and embraced.
+Similarly, getting ownership and input from line-of-business teams benefits the business most when you commit to valuing those contributions and building the best ideas into the fabric of your processes.

 Continuous improvement is just that – continuous.
 The moment process management is relegated to static documents or printed manuals, it loses the power to adapt and engage the wider organization.
 It becomes a moment-in-time image rather than a dynamic tool for maximizing customer value and business effectiveness.

 Global appliance manufacturer Rinnai recognized the importance of maintaining momentum with process excellence.
-They adopted a dedicated process platform to emphasize continuous improvement throughout the organization.
+They adopted a dedicated operational platform to emphasize continuous improvement throughout the organization.